yeofra/slate/source/includes/_useredit.md

 }
 response = request.patch(url, parameters, headers)
 ```
-> The above command returns JSON structured like this
+> The above command returns JSON structured like this:
 >

 ```json